MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-manage.md

 To fail over an availability group primary replica to a different node in Kubernetes, use a job.
 This article identifies the environment variables for this job.

-The following example of a manifest file describes a job to manually fail over job for an availability group on a Kubernetes replica.
+The following manifest file describes a job to manually fail over an availability group.

 Copy the contents of the example into a new file called `failover.yaml`.

 [failover.yaml](https://github.com/Microsoft/sql-server-samples/blob/master/samples/features/high%20availability/Kubernetes/sample-deployment-script/templates/failover.yaml)